bernardphh/500px-APIless/README.md

 A personal project created by curiosity and for fun, to extract information from 500px web site for data analyzing, and to perform some automated processes.

-**A BIT OF HISTORY:**
+## A BIT OF HISTORY: ##

-500px is a famous photo sharing site who recently shutdown its API access (June 15 2018), leaving numerous applications relied on its API, useless.
+[500px](https://500px.com) is a famous photo sharing site who recently shutdown its API access (June 24 2018), leaving numerous applications relied on its API, useless.

 Without the API, data is harder to collect, and it takes longer time to get them.